dreamfactorysoftware/platform-wiki/setup-guide/4-setup-alternative-data-stores/storage-loader/1-Installing-the-StorageLoader.md

 #### download

-This is where we configure the StorageLoader download operation, which downloads the Snowplow event files from Amazon S3 to your local server, ready for loading into your database.
+This is where we configure the StorageLoader download operation, which downloads the DreamFactory event files from Amazon S3 to your local server, ready for loading into your database.

 This setting is needed for Postgres, but not if you are only loading into Redshift